TallChris91/PRIESTESS/README.md

 - <b>Template_Filler_Module.py</b> finds and fills the placeholder gaps in the templates.
 - <b>Template_Filler_Rule_Module.py</b> returns the relevant information to fill the gap in Template_Filler_Module.py.

+Furthermore, RocketChat has some extra modules:

+- <b>Chat_Interaction_Module.py</b> checks if a user has made a reply every n seconds.
+There's no fancy await/async integration for the RocketChat_API that I know of, so this was used as a workaround.
+- <b>Extra_Commands_Module.py</b> contains some... extra commands.
+It's main use is to clear the chat after a participant has finished talking to PRIESTESS, to find the last message in the chat, and to find the first response to PRIESTESS's questions.
+- <b>Save_Chat_Module.py</b> saves the chat.
+No surprises there.

+Templates are Excel files found in the /Templates/ folder.
+They can easily be changed or translated to other languages.
+Databases are lexicons used by the spellchecker and by Answer_Understanding_Module.py to understand answers.

 <h2>Contributions</h2>

 - The Dutch spellcheck uses a lexicon derived from the SUBTIEL corpus ([Van der Lee & Van den Bosch, 2017](https://www.aclweb.org/anthology/W17-1224/))<br/>